-CMS is proposing to collect and access data about social determinants of health to perform CMS’ responsibilities under the IMPACT Act.
 Social determinants of health, also known as social risk factors or health related social needs, are the socioeconomic, cultural, and environmental circumstances in which individuals live that impact their health.
-CMS proposes to collect information on seven proposed SDOH SPADE data elements relating to race, ethnicity, preferred language, interpreter services, health literacy, transportation, and social isolation.
+CMS finalized the collection of information on seven SDOH SPADE data elements relating to race, ethnicity, preferred language, interpreter services, health literacy, transportation, and social isolation.

 How we can help

-Interested in understanding how the proposed changes may impact your organization?
+Interested in understanding how these changes may impact your organization?
 You can rely on CLA for our insights and analysis of the financial, policy-related, and operational impacts of an ever-changing health care landscape.
 We promise to know you and help you.